-Requirement: A1 Loading Requirement: A2 Ground movement Requirement: A3 Disproportionate collapse Comment: Walls will have adequate strength and stiffness to satisfy these Requirements.
+The Building Regulations 2010 (England and Wales) (as amended) Requirement: Requirement: Requirement: Comment: A1 A2 A3 Loading Ground movement Disproportionate collapse Walls will have adequate strength and stiffness to satisfy these Requirements.
 See sections 6.1, 6.2, 6.3, 6.10 and 6.11 of this Certificate.
-Requirement: B3(1)(2)(3) Internal fire spread (structure) Comment: Walls can satisfy this Requirement.
-See sections 9.1 and 9.5 of this Certificate.
-Requirement: C2(a) Resistance to moisture Comment: 60() Walls can adequately limit the risk of moisture ingress from the ground.
+Requirement: Comment: B3(4) Internal fire spread (structure) The system is restricted by this Requirement in some cases.
+See section 9.1of this Certificate.
+Requirement: Comment: B4(1) External fire spread The system is restricted by this Requirement in some cases.
+See sections 9.1, 9.2 and 9.4 of this Certificate.
+Requirement: Comment: C2(a) Resistance to moisture Walls can adequately limit the risk of moisture ingress from the ground.
 See section 11.1 of this Certificate.
-Requirement: C2(c) Resistance to moisture Comment: Walls can adequately limit the risk of surface condensation and contribute to minimising the risk of interstitial condensation.
+Requirement: Comment: C2(c) Resistance to moisture Walls can adequately limit the risk of surface condensation and contribute to minimising the risk of interstitial condensation.
 See sections 8.1 and 8.2 of this Certificate.
-Requirement: E1 Protection against sound from other parts of the building and adjoining buildings Requirement: E2(a) Protection against sound within a dwelling-house etc Comment: Walls can adequately satisfy these Requirements.
+Requirement: Requirement: Comment: E1 E2(a) Protection against sound from other parts of the building and adjoining buildings Protection against sound within a dwelling-house etc Walls can adequately satisfy these Requirements.
 See section 14 of this Certificate.
-Requirement: L1 Conservation of fuel and power Comment: Walls can contribute to a building meeting the Target Emission Rate.
+Requirement: Comment: 11 Conservation of fuel and power Walls can contribute to a building meeting the Target Emission Rate.
 See sections 7.5 to 7.7 of this Certificate.
 Walls can also adequately limit heat loss at junctions between walls, with other elements and around openings.
 See sections 7.1, 7.2, 7.5 to 7.7, 13.1 and 13.2 of this Certificate.
-Regulation: 7 Materials and workmanship Comment: The system is acceptable.
+Regulation: Comment: 7(1) Materials and workmanship The system is acceptable.
 See sections 16.1 and 16.2 and the Installation part of this Certificate.
-Regulation: 26 CO 2 emission rates for new buildings Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only) Comment: Walls formed from the system can satisfy or contribute to satisfy these Regulations.
+Regulation: Comment: 7(2) Materials and workmanship The system is restricted by this Regulation.
+See sections 9.1 to 9.3 of this Certificate.
+Regulation: Regulation: Regulation: Regulation: Comment: 26 26A 26A 26B CO 2 emission rates for new buildings Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for new buildings (applicable to Wales only) Fabric performance values for new dwellings (applicable to Wales only) Walls formed from the system can satisfy or contribute to satisfy these Regulations.
 See section 7.1, 7.2 and 7.5 of this Certificate.